Tabernacle of the Heavens Mapping Research: Hebrews 8:5

 This material was omitted from my dissertation due to space limitations.
 This research information now appears in the book publication Atonement and Logic of Resurrection in Hebrews 9:27-28 above p.
 419-440.
 For this PDF version, bibliographic references, abbreviations, figures, tables, and appendixes locate in the main dissertation work: William W. Henry Jr., “Atonement and the Logic of Resurrection in Hebrews 9:27–28: Jesus’ Ministry to Lead Believers for Salvation into Heaven a Very Little While after Individual Death and Judgment” (PhD diss., Southwestern Baptist Theological Seminary, 2023).

-This omitted supplmental material explores the tension between text and tradition often born out between the common Christian believer and those taught in inherited traditions.
+This omitted supplemental material explores the tension between text and tradition often born out between the common Christian believer and those taught in inherited traditions.
 It tracks the probable translation misstep of Martin Luther to alter every sense of the Greek plurals of heaven as German singular, and the early English translators, who followed Luther's lead off course.
 Further research is needed in this considered venue.

-William W. Henry Jr., MATh, MD, PhD
+William W. Henry Jr., MATh, MD, PhD Supervisor: Terry Wilder, PhD School of Theology Southwestern Baptist Theological Seminary, 2023

-PhD Research Omitted Supplemental Material: Mapping the Ministry of Christ in the Tabernacle of the Heavens (current version 8.1 2024)
+PhD Research Omitted Supplemental Material: Mapping the Ministry of Christ in the Tabernacle of the Heavens (current version 10.0 Jan 2026)

 Abstract